rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ## :rocket:PRINTING

+:exclamation:*Ensure you are operating your printer with an ambient room temperature of at least 21'C / 70'F, 25'C / 77'F being ideal.
+This is critical for success as it greatly effects the resin and FEP film properties.*

 **My first print, do I have to print the rook?**

 :wrench:It is recommended that you print it, but before you print the rook file from the USB stick, there are some steps you need to take to ensure success.